Your master data management roadmap should be embedded in an overall master data management strategy methodology.

 - The high level Gantt chart for the program over the next few years

-Building organizational commitment to an MDM program requires strong executive sponsorship and support.
+Building organizational commitment to a master data management program requires strong executive sponsorship and support.
 To get that executive sponsorship, you have to market a compelling vision – to quantify and repeatedly communicate the value to the organization, and develop the “what’s in it for me” messaging for critical stakeholders.

 This socialization process ensures that senior management remains committed to the vision as it develops, and buys into the steps required to execute on that vision.